Designed by Bill Coore & Ben Crenshaw (2005)

-For groups playing all five courses during a visit, Bandon Trails benefits from scheduling strategy.
-Playing it after two or three days of coastal golf provides a change of pace that refreshes the palate.
-The forest holes feel restful after the relentless wind exposure of the clifftop courses, and the dune sections deliver a satisfying return to open links golf.
-Played first in a visit, before the coastal courses have established their hold, Bandon Trails can feel like the warm-up act.
-Played in its proper sequence, it is something more interesting than that.
+Resort guests only.
+Book direct with the resort with your stay.
+Schedule it in the middle of your visit, after two or three days of coastal golf.
+Played in proper sequence, the forest holes feel restful after the relentless wind exposure, and the dune sections deliver a satisfying return to open links golf.
+Played first, before the coastal courses establish their hold, Trails can feel like the warm-up act.

 The original.
 The course that proved links golf could work in America.